cmds-hub/lobby/README.md

 # CMDS Lobby

 The **lobby** is an open source project dedicated to CMDS features for unauthenticated users.
 In other words, this project assists with implementing public-facing entry points to the CMDS platform.
-It includes components, services, and workflows designed for visitors who haven't yet signed in.
+It includes components, services, and workflows designed for visitors to the system who haven't yet signed in.

-By definition, all the features and functions in this application are open to the public.
+By definition, all source code in this repository is open to the public.

 ## Purpose

-This repository provides shared infrastructure and code for managing features such as:
+The lobby provides shared infrastructure and code for managing features such as:

 - Public home pages
 - Public shareable assets like corporate logos for CMDS partners